Immunoglobulin treatment

 Australasian Society of Clinical Immunology and Allergy (ASCIA) was established in 1990 as the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.
 ASCIA's purpose is to advance the science and practice of allergy and clinical immunology.
 This is achieved by promoting the highest standard of medical practice, training, education and research, to improve the quality of life and health of people with immune system disorders.
 These include allergic conditions, immune deficiencies and other immune diseases.

-ASCIA has developed a range of resources for patients and carers about Inborn errors of immunity (IEI), a group of more than 480 potentially serious chronic medical conditions.
+ASCIA has developed a range of resources for patients and carers about inborn errors of immunity (IEI), also known as primary immunodeficiency diseases (PID), a group of more than 480 potentially serious chronic medical conditions.
 The resources include specific information about immunoglobulins and the conditions that require this treatment.

-ASCIA has also developed a range of health professional resources about IEI which are available open access at https://www.allergy.org.au/hp/papers/immunodeficiency(Opens in a new tab/window)
+ASCIA has also developed a range of health professional resources about IEI which are available to all at https://www.allergy.org.au/hp/papers/immunodeficiency(Opens in a new tab/window)

 https://www.auspips.org.au/index(Opens in a new tab/window)

-Australia Primary Immunodeficiency Patient Support (AusPIPS) Inc. is a collective of people who have Inborn Errors of Immunity (IEI) diagnosis along with parents of children who have had the same.
+Australian Primary Immunodeficiency Patient Support (AusPIPS) is a collective of patients with inborn errors of immunity (IEI) - also known as primary immunodeficiency diseases (PID), and their families.
 AusPIPS also has supporters who have no personal connection to IEI.

 The AusPIPS committee is patient led, and patient focused.
-There are resources available to assist with empowering individuals to make health choices that best suit their needs.
+Their website includes resources to assist with empowering individuals to make health choices that best suit their needs.
 The website also provides an opportunity for people to connect with others who are in similar situations.
 This connection allows for sharing and support to assist with the difficulties of living with a chronic condition.

-AusPIPS, in collaboration with IDFA, Myasthenia alliance and myeloma have developed a patient-centred brochure explaining the uses of immunoglobulin replacement therapy and tips for new and existing patients receiving this important treatment.
+AusPIPS, in collaboration with Immne Deficiencies Foundation Australia (IDFA), Myasthenia Alliance Australia and Myeloma Australia have developed a patient-centred brochure explaining the uses of IRT and tips for new and existing patients receiving this important treatment.
 This brochure is available in multiple different languages including an AUSLAN video format.

 Immune Deficiencies Foundation Australia